Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

 This app contains the following features.

-* Grid Display - To display the Pokeman basic details.
+* Grid Display - To display the Pokemon basic details.
 * Dialog - To display more details about the Pokemon.
 * Prev/Next Buttons - To navigate between pages and display the active page Pokemon details.
 * Responsive - Displaying the Pokemon details responsively.